Our Commitment to Sustainability

 For environmental and energy management, AIB is certified to ISO 14001 and ISO 50001.
 Certification to these international standards is proof of our commitment to minimising our environmental impact.

 The international environmental impact non-profit organisation CDP highlighted AIB as a global leader in corporate climate action.
-AIB was one of only two Irish organisations to achieve a CDP Climate Change A rating in 2018, 2019 and 2020.
-To achieve this we’ve reduced our carbon footprint in our business and continue to do so.
+AIB has achieved the Leadership rating since 2018 and the only bank in Ireland or the UK to make the Global A list in 2020.
+To achieve this we’ve reduced our carbon footprint in our business and continue to increase our levels of disclosure on the impact of climate risks to our business.

 Every year AIB proactively responds to the CDP Climate Change questionnaire.
-Click below to view our responses:
+Click here to view our 2020 response

 Task Force on Climate-related Financial Disclosures (TCFD) - AIB became a supporter of the Task Force on Climate-related Financial Disclosures (TCFD) in 2019.
 The TCFD recommends voluntary, consistent climate-related financial risk disclosures for use by companies in providing information to investors, lenders, insurers and other stakeholders.
 Our first disclosures for 2020 can be found in our Sustainability report.